oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-resource.md

 ```
 **NOTE**: The `VERSION` field's value may be different, depending on the operator version you are using.

-### Domain spec elements
+### Domain and cluster spec elements

 The Domain `spec` section contains elements for configuring the domain operation and sub-sections specific to the Administration Server, specific clusters, or specific Managed Servers.
+The Cluster `spec` section contains elements for configuring the lifecycle options for all of the Managed Server members of a WebLogic cluster, including Java options, environment variables, additional Pod content, and the ability to explicitly start, stop, or restart cluster members.

+#### Domain spec elements

 Elements related to domain identification, container image, and domain home: